A Spatiotemporal Gamma Shot Noise Cox Process: Introduction

-The proposed process is primarily motivated by some stylised facts in forest fire data, such as local and global trends and seasonality, persistence, and unobservable spatiotemporal factors.
-Nevertheless, it can be of interest to several real-world spatiotemporal applications where data arise as a spatially indexed time series.
+Second, we provide an autoregressive representation of the M-ARG based on a suitable thinning operator and use it to derive properties of these processes, including their unconditional and conditional exponential-affine Laplace functionals and conditional and stationary measures.
+These properties allow us to obtain explicit formulas for moment, predictive, and pair correlation measures of the M-ARG and the SN-M-ARG.
+Also, a stochastic simulation procedure is given to generate trajectories from the SN-M-ARG process, based on the Inverse L\'evy Measure (ILM) representation given in \cite{Wolpert1998PoissonGamma_RandomField}.

+As a third contribution, we develop a Bayesian approach to inference in this setting, based on Markov Chain Monte Carlo to approximate the posterior distribution of the parameters and the latent intensity process.
+The procedure relies on adaptive Metropolis-Hastings algorithms \citep{Andrieu08AdaptiveMCMC} and on a particle Gibbs approximation of the likelihood and posterior \citep{Andrieu2010particleMCMC}.

+Finally, we illustrate the new model and inference on simulated data and forest fire real data.
+Nevertheless, the approach can be interesting for several real-world applications where data arise as a spatially indexed time series.
+We show that the proposed spatiotemporal gamma shot noise Cox process is well suited to capturing spatial patterns and temporal dynamics in forest fires.
+Besides, it addresses the challenging issue of estimating global trends and seasonality in high-spatial-resolution fire data from a wide region \citep[e.g., see][] {Frontiers22,geo2020}.
+Moreover, adopting the Bayesian approach allows us to quantify uncertainty in estimates and forecasts, a central issue in climate risk analysis \citep{raftery2017less}.

 The remainder of the paper is as follows.
-Section~\ref{sec:MARG} defines M-ARG and spatiotemporal gamma shot noise Cox processes.
+Section~\ref{sec:MARG} defines M-ARG and the spatiotemporal gamma shot noise Cox processes and presents a stochastic simulation algorithm.
 Section~\ref{sec:properties} provides some properties of M-ARG and gamma shot noise Cox process.
-In Section~\ref{sec:Bayesian_inference}, a Bayesian inference framework is presented.
-Section~\ref{sec:illustration} gives the results of the forest fire application.
+Section~\ref{sec:Bayesian_inference} describes a Bayesian approach to inference for the proposed process.
+Finally, Section~\ref{sec:illustration} illustrates the results of an application of the proposed model to real data on forest fires.
+Proofs for the paper results are deferred to the appendices, and further background material and numerical results are included in the Supplement.